v4ltages/ssvlanyard/README.md

 I dunno, i just made it for the heck of it.
 More to play around and practice with Next.js 13.

 ## License
+This project uses the MIT License
+If you want more details, then read the LICENSE file.